JhonaCodes/reactive_notifier/readme2.md

 This approach has several advantages:

-1. It uses the actual service mixin.
+1. It uses the actual service mixin - no need to create mock versions
-2. No override.
-3. No container provider or similar.
-4. No force specific patter for testing, just natural :).
-5. It tests the real components with controlled data.
+2. It tests the real components with controlled data
-6. It's simple and doesn't require complex mocking frameworks.
+3. It's simple and doesn't require complex mocking frameworks
-7. It maintains the singleton pattern even during testing.
+4. It maintains the singleton pattern even during testing

 For specific test scenarios, you can easily reset or prepare different states: